Trevor Story Preview, Player Props: Red Sox vs. Yankees

 Trevor Story At The Plate

-- Story has gotten a hit in three of nine games this season (33.3%), with multiple hits twice.
+- In three of nine games this year (33.3%), Story has reached base via hit, and that includes multiple hits twice.

-- He has not hit a long ball in his nine games this season.
+- In nine games played this season, he has not gone deep.

 - Story has not driven in a run this season.